ksator/lab_management/README.md

 # How to configure the network using Ansible

-### How to overwrite the running configuration on junos devices with their golden confiiguration
+### How to overwrite the running configuration on junos devices with their golden configuration

 The playbook [**pb.configure.golden.yml**](pb.configure.golden.yml) overwrites the running configuration on the junos devices with the files in the directory [**golden_configuration**](golden_configuration).
 You can use it at the beginning of each demo to restore the golden configuration files on the Junos devices.